Joshna907/zoom/readme.md

-Made a zoom clone over here where you can see the video, talk with them and also message them at  the same time.
+Made a zoom clone over here where you can see the video, talk with them and also message them at  the same time using nodejs and packages like socket.io and webRTC.
-## Its very simple to use